 One of my favorite brands is Nimbus.
 They consistently produce an excellent quality unicycle, and they're built to last.
 While they're not cheap, they're one of the best unicycles for beginner riders because they're so nicely balanced and smooth.

-The frame is aluminum as well, making it very light, though the seat post is chromed steel.
+The frame is aluminum, as well, making it light, though the seat post is chromed steel.
 The seatpost is pretty long, and you might need to cut it to the proper size if you're short.
 The tire has a good width to it, making it stable but without too much resistance.
-The saddle has a place to grab on both the front and the back, making it excellent for both learning and for doing tricks.
+The saddle has a handle both front and back.

-It's a very well rounded ride, and one of the best cheap unicycles for beginner riders around.
+It's a very well-rounded ride, and one of the best cheap unicycles for beginner riders around.
 Well worth the price tag.

 I'd also encourage you to check out Nimbus' selection of higher priced unicycles, they're a great brand to move into once you're comfortable on one wheel.

-How To Ride a Unicycle: Some Tips
+How to Ride a Unicycle: Some Tips

 There are other articles that do a better job of teaching you how to ride a unicycle, so I won't spend too much time here.
 I will just give you some personal tips to help get you up and riding on a single wheel.